sodacan-net/sodacan-core/documentation/architecture.md

 Then, when needed, there is a complete audit trail in the message stream including hard `ON` events and timed `AT` events in the order in which they were processed.

-#### ALERT: Race Condition
-The special message originates from an instance of the module which may be different from the instance of the module when the special message is processed, due to an intervening update to the module.
+> Race Condition (not a bug): The special message originates from an instance of the module which may be different from the instance of the module when the special message is processed, due to an intervening update to the module.
 The time gap is very small and their are most likely no ill effects with one exception: If updating a module results in a deletion of the AT statement, then the special message has nothing to match and will simply be dropped.
-It would be ice to insure that the special message could synchronously get in front of the queue, but that's not how message serialization works.
+It would be nice to insure that the special message could synchronously get in front of the queue, but that's not how message serialization works.

 ### Module Instance Time